flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - What's the ideal software?
     - Something close to Zettelkasten but with a visual/2d component
     - [[Jerry]]: a friend is doing https://sublime.app/
+- More stealth notes from [[SJ]]
+    - working on a Common Knowledge subset of the global knowledge index: all permissively-licensed works.

 ## [[2025-03-26]]
 - Not today!
 Stealth editing by [[SJ]] anyhow.